ECLK/Documentation/architecture/security.md

 * Data privacy for both data at rest and while being transferred to ensure no unauthorized or abusive actions are possible.
 * Deployment security to ensure the integrity of the entire solution.

+This document covers security architecture for all of these requirements.

 ## User Management

 Every application and API access will require authentication and  authorization.
 Credentials and permissions will be granted based on the kind of user accessing and role(s).